 According to Dr. Liou, there is usually a reason for pain.
 Reconnecting with the context helps us to discover what that reason was, she says.
 And sometimes the reason can be psychological (which happens often when we are talking about chronic pain).
 If that's the case, it doesn't mean "it's in our head", but it means that the treatment will be different.

 This is when we seek help.
 It's important not to ignore pain, hence why all previous steps, but the main goal is always to find something that will if not heal, ease our suffering.

 I know it's easy to get discouraged, because chronic pain is very persistent, but I strongly believe validating it and learning from it can be helpful in our journey.
 As doctors kept telling me "there's nothing wrong there", I had to start looking for ways how I could possibly help myself, and I am still learning.
-I am at this point when I am not scared of my pain anymore, and I am working hard on its acceptance.
+I am not scared of my pain anymore, and I am working hard on its acceptance.
 I am going to talk about it in my future posts.
-I hope to see you here next time.
+Let me know if this post was helpful in the comments.
+I hope to see you here next time on Pillows&Trees.